whiskeyjimbo/CheckMate/README.md

 ## Features

-* Checks TCP, HTTP, SMTP, and DNS protocols.
+* Checks TCP, HTTP, SMTP, and DNS (not sure if this one is correct) protocols.
 * Configurable check interval and target host/port/protocol.
 * Customizable notifications (STUB).
 * Stores check results in a database (STUB).